sfigg/commercialization-public/design/compatibility/1709/systems.md

 <li><p>All Windows client systems must support a USB boot path for recovery purposes.
 For all Windows systems configured for Secure Boot, there is a last resort of booting from USB.</p></li>
 <li><p>Supporting GetVariable() for the EFI_IMAGE_SECURITY_DATABASE (both authorized and forbidden signature database) and the SecureBoot variable.</p></li>
 <li><p>Supporting SetVariable() for the EFI_IMAGE_SECURITY_DATABASE (both authorized and forbidden signature database), using an authorized KEK for authentication.</p></li>
 <li><p>Reserved Memory for Windows Secure Boot UEFI Variables.
 A total of at least 128 KB of non-volatile NVRAM storage memory must be reserved for NV UEFI variables (authenticated and unauthenticated, BS and RT) used by UEFI Secure Boot and Windows, and the maximum supported variable size must be at least  64 KB.
 There is no maximum NVRAM storage limit.
 Note that this is an increase from Windows 10, version 1703 requirements of 64 KB total and 32 KB variable size.
-This requirement will become enforced in the next release cycle.</p></li>
+This requirement will become enforced in the next release cycle, after April 2018</p></li>
 <li><p>During normal firmware updates the following must be preserved:</p>
 <ol style="list-style-type: lower-alpha">
 <li><p>The Secure Boot state &amp; configuration (PK, KEK, db, dbx, SetupMode, SecureBoot)</p></li>